forons/forons.github.io/datasets/wikipedia-pagecounts-raw-sorted/index.md

 This dataset consists of hourly pagecounts for Wikipedia pages sorted by article, , ordered by `(project, page, timestamp)`.
 It has been created by processing Wikimedia's [`pagecounts-raw`](https://dumps.wikimedia.org/other/pagecounts-raw/) dataset.

 The original dataset holds the desktop sites' pageview data (separately for every page) for the period from December 2007 to July 2016, with hourly granularity for all Wikipedia editions.
-More info about the original dataset are available at https://wikitech.wikimedia.org/wiki/.
+More info about the original dataset are available on [Wikitech](https://wikitech.wikimedia.org/wiki/Analytics/Archive/Data/Pagecounts-raw).
 Note that **these are not unique visits**.

 The CSV uses *spaces* as delimiter, without any form of escaping because it is not needed.
 It has 5 columns: